 There is nothing much to see around but being there for a few hours fills one’s mind with peace and tranquility.
 But, I must admit- It is THE PLACE to cuddle up and enjoy the pristine waters on a cool evening.
 Since, the visit was just a stop over in a long journey, we could not even get a place at the resort there in such short notice.
 All of us HAD to leave the place with a very very heavy heart asking for some more peaceful time 😦

 This place is a DEFINITELY COME BACK for MORE – place on my list.. and I WILL go back for a long weekend.
 Just lazing around and getting lost in tranquility.
-Nothing else..!!
+Do nothing else..!!

 It has been over a year and a half and this one was pending until now..
-All thanks to our organiser cum photographer cum driver cum guide cum caretaker cum etc etc.. there was a delay in sharing the dropbox link to the photos..
+All thanks to our organiser cum photographer cum driver cum guide cum caretaker cum etc. etc.. there was a delay in sharing the dropbox link to the photos and finally I decided to make do with whatever I had with myself.

-We started from Bangalore on friday night..
-We, on the rear seat dozed away to glory..
+Five of us started from Bangalore on friday night..
+We, on the rear seat of the car dozed away to glory..
 When we opened our eyes to the misty morning dawn, we were greeted by tree-lined roads, beautiful countryside with emerald fields of paddy, whispering palms and coconut plantations in the backdrop of the towering Western Ghats.
 We had reached Pollachi in Tamil Nadu.

 Further through, we stopped at Carver Marsh view point adjoining the Kavarkal estate.
 On a clear day, one can see the Sholayar reservoir(2nd deepest dam in Asia) from here.
 We then cruised past the Tiger valley from where we caught a good view of the upper Aliyar reservoir.